ministryofjustice/hmpps-incentives-ui/README.md

 This application is a front-end application used by staff in HMPPS prisons to view offenders’ incentive level information.

-It is backed by [hmpps-incentives-api](https://github.com/ministryofjustice/hmpps-incentives-api) which currently is a facade to incentive level information in NOMIS but will become the single source of truth in future.
+It is backed by [hmpps-incentives-api](https://github.com/ministryofjustice/hmpps-incentives-api).

 ## Running locally